Carvu94/CI-PP2-Quiz/README.md

 - My parents and work colleagues for support.

-- Slack community for reviewing my project and pointing out weak spots.
+- Slack community for being there.

 - My mentor for feedback and directing.

-- Tutor support at Code Institute for support.